Metformin

 Buying Metformin Online in the UK

 Yes, Metformin is available on the NHS.
-People with diabetes can get free prescriptions for all their medications, including Metformin.
-Your doctor can help arrange a medical exemption certificate for your prescriptions if you have diabetes.
+If you have diabetes, you are eligible for free prescriptions for all related medications, including Metformin.
+Your doctor can help you apply for a medical exemption certificate to cover your prescriptions.

 Alternative Type-2 Diabetes Medications